Réminiscences de Don Juan: Difficulty

-It was the final piece for Horowitz's graduation concert at the Kiev's conservatory; at the end all the professors stood up to express their approval.
+It was the final piece for Vladimir Horowitz's graduation concert at the Kiev Conservatory; at the end all the professors stood up to express their approval.
 Horowitz, after claiming to Backhaus that the most difficult piano piece he ever played was Liszt's Feux-follets without hesitation, he added that Réminiscences de Don Juan is not an easy piece either.
 Horowitz had it in his concert programs, as well as the Liszt Sonata, which was not often played at the time, in his early years in Europe.

 Alexander Scriabin injured his right hand overpracticing this piece and Balakirev's Islamey, and wrote the funeral march of his First Piano Sonata in memory of his damaged hand.

+Recordings

-Celebrated recordings of the Réminiscences include those by Jorge Bolet, Earl Wild, Simon Barere, Grigory Ginzburg, Louis Kentner, Charles Rosen, Leslie Howard and Leo Sirota.
-More recent versions have been recorded by Marc-André Hamelin, Valentina Lisitsa, Matthew Cameron, Min Kwon, and Lang Lang.
+Celebrated recordings of the Réminiscences include those by Jorge Bolet, Earl Wild, Tamas Vasary, Simon Barere, Grigory Ginzburg, Louis Kentner, Charles Rosen, Leslie Howard and Leo Sirota.
+More recent versions have been recorded by Marc-André Hamelin, Valentina Lisitsa, Matthew Cameron, Masaru Okada, Min Kwon, and Lang Lang.